jvbonin/yeoman-generator-dizmo/README.md

 * **TypeScript:** Using the `index.ts` file you can start developing your application in [TypeScript](http://www.typescriptlang.org/).

-### dizmo:with-library &ndash; Library integration
+### dizmo:with-libs &ndash; Library integration

 Thanks to the [browserify](http://browserify.org/) project it is possible to integrate (browser compatible) node modules directly into your dizmo projects:

     yo dizmo my-dizmo --skip-install
     cd my-dizmo
     yo dizmo:ext --skip-install
-    yo dizmo:with-library --skip-install
+    yo dizmo:with-libs --skip-install
     npm install

-You could omit `yo dizmo:ext` and directly run the (optional) `yo dizmo:with-library` sub-generator, but we assume that if you want to have a browserified integration, then you may also want to work on the extended skeleton.
+You could omit `yo dizmo:ext` and directly run the (optional) `yo dizmo:with-libs` sub-generator, but we assume that if you want to have a browserified integration, then you may also want to work on the extended skeleton.

-Or again a simpler invocation would be to directly enable the `dizmo:ext` and `dizmo:with-library` sub-generators:
+Or again a simpler invocation would be to directly enable the `dizmo:ext` and `dizmo:with-libs` sub-generators:

-    yo dizmo my-dizmo --ext --with-library
+    yo dizmo my-dizmo --ext --with-libs

 This will run the basic generator and then apply on top of it the other sub-generators.
 However, when you invoke the above command, then the install step will be executed multiple times (once for the each generator).
 To avoid that run:

-    yo dizmo my-dizmo --ext --with-library --skip-install
+    yo dizmo my-dizmo --ext --with-libs --skip-install
     cd my-dizmo && npm install

 Let's have a look at the changes: